Christmas Afternoon Tea book online today. Selected dates only.Click here for details.

 Over 200 tonnes of scaffolding have been meticulously erected on the south elevation of the castle above the garden terraces.
 Each piece was carried by hand across the island, up cobbled paths, and over rocky outcrops, then expertly assembled to withstand the elements for the next two years.
 This scaffolding allows us to inspect and repair fascias, windows, guttering, and wind spurs.
 The windows, made of a unique mix of glass, bronze, and oak box frame, are set directly into the granite and need careful maintenance due to exposure to extreme weather.
 The last time this essential work was carried out was 18 years ago, making this a rare and significant project.

-What happens during the winter season?
+What happens during the autumn and winter seasons when the garden is closed?

 The inevitable wear and tear, from so many pairs of feet, on the steep paths, narrow terraces and above all on the grass, necessitates a closed period between September and May for the gardening team’s skilled attention.